 - 1. Requests for information shall be made as outlined in this policy.
 In no case shall a Board member seek to obtain information through the Cooperative's employees, agents, or independent contractors.
 Any employee facing such a request is required to notify the President or the General Manager concerning the matter. - 2.
 Information received by a Board member pursuant to this policy shall not be revealed to any other individuals unless the Board member is sincerely convinced that to do so is compelled by law or the overriding best interests of the Cooperative. - 3.
-A Board member shall not disclose information received according to this policy if the effect of such disclosure may damage the Cooperative or the public's perception of the Cooperative.

-D. Loyalty to the Cooperative
+A Board member shall not disclose information received according to this policy if the effect of such disclosure may damage the Cooperative or the public's perception of the Cooperative. - D. Loyalty to the Cooperative

-A Board member owes a duty of loyalty to the Cooperative and should, therefore, abide by Board decisions.
+A Board member owes a duty of loyalty to the Cooperative and should, therefore, abide by Board decisions and avoid taking public positions that are contrary to the position of the Board.
 Debate and differences of opinion are inevitable when reaching a consensus; however, such differences should remain within the Board room.